StackVista/stackstate-nginx-check/nginx-stackpack/README.md

 ## Building

-The Capital-One StackPack is built using the [SBT](https://www.scala-sbt.org/) tool.
+The Nginx StackPack is built using the [SBT](https://www.scala-sbt.org/) tool.

-In the main directory, compile the Capital-One StackPack using:
+In the main directory, compile the Nginx StackPack using:

 ```
 sbt compile